shidi1985/academic-kickstart/content/home/experience.md

   location = "California"
   date_start = "2015-10-02"
   date_end = "2020-12-23"
   description = """Led and coordinated across multiple research groups on project planning, management, and business development.
-Led the AI & System Analytics Group in developing innovative technologies and solutions for power systems in the areas of data analytics, aritificial intelligence, energy storage systems, Internet of things (IoT), etc."""
+Led the AI & System Analytics Group in developing innovative technologies and solutions for power systems in the areas of data analytics, AI, energy storage systems, and Internet of things (IoT).
+Founded the AI & System Analytics department (research program) and grow the team to 17 full-time researchers over 5 years."""

 [[experience]]
   title = "Founder"